Thursday, February 25, 2021

 THE SEVEN CONTINENTS RESTAURANT

-Seven Continents restaurant opened in the Rotunda building in Terminal 3, in 1963, as a fine-dining restaurant in O'Hare International Airport.
-The waiters wore tuxedo jackets, busboys fill and refill water glasses from Sterling Silver pitchers, white-clothed tables were adorned with fresh-cut flowers and pretty glassware.
+Seven Continents restaurant opened in the Rotunda building in Terminal 3 in 1963 as a fine-dining restaurant at O'Hare International Airport.
+The waiters wore tuxedo jackets, busboys filled and refilled water from Sterling Silver pitchers, white-clot, and hed tables were adorned with fresh-cut flowers and pretty glassware.
 Seven Continents was on the upper level of the rotunda that connects terminals 2 and 3.
 Once upon a time, that meant that Seven Continents' neighbors were United Airlines and American Airlines.

 Seven Continents restaurant closed in November 1994.